ycexiao/scikit-package/docs/source/tutorials/tutorial-scikit-package-manuscript.rst

 How does ``scikit-package-manuscript`` benefit the manuscript writing process?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A common way of managing reusable LaTeX files is to do it manually.
-For users who maintain a large amount of reusable LaTeX files, finding and copying the correct LaTeX snippets into the newly created manuscript can be a tiresome task, especially when different manuscripts need quite different LaTeX snippets and when users have to do it frequently.

-``scikit-package-manuscript`` is a template in the ``scikit-package`` project which provides a systematic way to organize your reusable LaTeX snippets and simplifies selecting and copying the reusable LaTeX snippets into choosing from pre-defined ``journal_template`` and ``latex_headers_repo_url`` options.
+``scikit-package-manuscript`` provides a systematic way to organize your these LaTeX snippets and simplifies finding and copying the reusable LaTeX snippets into choosing from pre-defined journal template and GitHub repository.

 Prerequisites
 ^^^^^^^^^^^^^^

 To proceed with the following steps, we assume that you

-#.
-Know how to use ``conda`` to create an environment and install ``scikit-package`` in the environment.
+#. know how to use ``conda`` to create an environment and install ``scikit-package`` in the environment.
 Please see :ref:`conda-env-setup-simple` for more information.
-#.
-Know how to manage repositories on GitHub.
-Please see the GitHub tutorial `GitHub hello world <https://docs.github.com/en/get-started/start-your-journey/hello-world>`_ for more information.
+#. know how to manage repositories on GitHub.
+Please see the GitHub tutorial `GitHub Hello Horld <https://docs.github.com/en/get-started/start-your-journey/hello-world>`_ for more information.

 Table of contents
 ^^^^^^^^^^^^^^^^^

-1. :ref:`create-environment-with-scikit-package`
+1. :ref:`manuscript-create-the-environment`.
-2. :ref:`try-package-create-manuscript`
+2. :ref:`manuscript-run-the-command`.
-3. :ref:`customize-latex-repo`

-.. _create-environment-with-scikit-package:
+.. _manuscript-create-the-environment:

 Step 1.
 Create an environment and install ``scikit-package``
 ------------------------------------------------------------